Intuitor.com Intuitor.com

 Again, we must simplify and so we’ll focus on a parameter that can characterize the weights of all individuals in a population.
 A parameter is a number which summarizes a specific characteristic generated from measurements of every member of a population.
 Using a parameter it’s possible to represent a property of an entire population with a single number instead of millions of individual data points.

-There are a number of possible parameters to choose from such as the median, mode, or interquartile range.
+There are many possible parameters to choose from such as the median, mode, or interquartile range.
 Each is calculated in a different manner and illuminates the data from a different point of view.
 We’ll use the mean, because it’s one of the most useful and widely used.
 In spite of its harsh sounding name it has a very nice effect on helping us understand populations.

 The mean, or average, summarizes something called central tendency.
-This is a fancy way of saying what’s typical, normal, or expected in a population.
-If all the data points were plotted on a line segment the most typical values would be found somewhere near the center of the line segment, hence, the term central tendency.
+This is a fancy way of saying what’s typical or expected in a population.
+If all the data points were plotted on a line segment the most typical values would usually be found somewhere near the center of the line segment, hence, the term central tendency.

 Of course central tendency isn’t the only issue.
 There’s also the issue of variability or spread.
 We like to call this wildness although, admittedly, wildness is not a standard term.
-However, wildness seems appropriate, since, individuals drawn from populations with lots of variability or spread tend to be wildly unpredictable.
+Still, wildness seems appropriate, since, the characteristics of individuals drawn from populations with lots of variability or spread tend to be wildly unpredictable.

 While the mean gives us a single number to describe a complex population, it’s, unfortunately, a parameter.
 We have to use every single data point in a population to calculate a parameter.
 With millions of data points to collect, this could be a real problem.
 By the time we got all the measurements, the two pound preemies might have turned into 400+ pound adults.